SiaFoundation/action-golang-analysis/README.md

-# golang-test
+# golang-analysis

-This action runs `go test` and provides annotations from the output
+This action runs a set of [analysis.Analyzers](https://pkg.go.dev/golang.org/x/tools/go/analysis#Analyzer) in a [multichecker](https://pkg.go.dev/golang.org/x/tools/go/analysis/multichecker) and provides annotations from the output.
+Needs to be tested!

 ## Inputs